AdobeDocs/commerce-merchant-services.en/help/live-search/facets-add.md

 1. When the facet is complete, click **Publish changes**.
 1. Wait for the facet to appear in the store.
-   If the facet isn't available after two hours, see [Verify export](install.html#synchronize-catalog-data).
+   If the facet isn't available after two hours, see [Verify export](install.md#synchronize-catalog-data) in the installation instructions.

 ## Field descriptions